MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 * There's a single builder class that takes responsibility for building both the sync and async APIs.
 The builder is named similarly to the sync client class, with `Builder` included.
 For example, `KeyVaultClientBuilder`.
 This builder has `buildClient()` and `buildAsyncClient()` methods to create client instances, as appropriate.

-Because of these conventions, users of the Java client libraries should feel comfortable that all classes ending in `Client` are immutable and provide operations to interact with an Azure service.
+Because of these conventions, all classes ending in `Client` are immutable and provide operations to interact with an Azure service.
 All classes that end in `ClientBuilder` provide operations to configure and create an instance of a particular client type.

 ### Client libraries example